Kalikoze/be_resources/module1/lessons/modules_instructor.md

 ## Introduction

+Have students skip to the mixin part of their notes and fill in the notes about modules based off of the slide after warmups (slide 3).

 ### Mixins

 ### Modules

-- Instructor - show students the code for both files side by side.
+- Instructor - show students the code for both files (grubhub_order.rb and amazon_order.rb) side by side in your text editor.
-- BEFORE you run it, have them write on their Take 1 Worksheet - what will return for each line?
+- BEFORE you run it, have them use the code snippet at the top of their guided notes to write their predictions for what each line will return.
+(5 minutes)
-- Run the code.
+- Answer the T&T questions after writing predictions(2 minutes)
-- Then move into T&T (below code snippet)
+- Drop into pry and run the code for the whole class (4 minutes)

-Let's make some online orders - **Take 1**.
+Let's make some online orders

 `touch grubhub_order.rb`